mrk21/firebrew/README.md

 -p <name>, --profile=<name>
 ```

-The default value is "default", and it's able to overridden by the `FIREBREW_FIREFOX_PROFILE_BASE_DIR` environment variable.
+The default value is `default`, and it's able to overridden by the `FIREBREW_FIREFOX_PROFILE` environment variable.

 #### --firefox